 Independent Living Support

-Independent Living Support (ILS), as offered through Autism Nova Scotia, is a community-based living support program that is available for Autistic adults to access one-on-one support from a Community Living Coach to live on their own.
+Independent Living Support (ILS), offered through Autism Nova Scotia is a community-based living support program that is available for Autistic adults to access one-on-one support from a Community Living Coach to live on their own.
 Through a person-directed approach, Community Living Coaches support Autistic individuals in meeting their goals to live more independently.

 Across Nova Scotia in the community in which the participant chooses to live more independently.